upender-sg/Endoscopy-with-AI/videoServer/README.rst

 Audio, video and data channel server
 ====================================

-This example illustrates establishing audio, video and a data channel with a browser.
+This example illustrates establishing audio, video, and a data channel with a browser.
 It also performs some image processing on the video frames using OpenCV.